VAV System Solution

 - LWEB-900 as operating workstation,

-- L-STAT room panels for standard office rooms,
+- L-STAT network thermostats for standard office rooms,

-- L-VIS room panels for conference and community rooms.
+- L-VIS touch panels for conference and community rooms.

 LIOB-AIR1 devices are mounted all each ventilated rooms.
 Each LIOB-AIR1 measures air flow with its differential pressure sensor and controls a damper with its direct-attached drive.
 With its additional physical inputs, discharge temperature for room comfort are measured and window contacts for the energy hold off function are monitored.
 Its TRIAC outputs control the valves of the hot water peripheral heat and the hot water reheater.
 Relay outputs are used to control the serial fan of the VAV box.